Back to Top

 Outside the Classroom

-Partnerships with local schools allow college and partner school faculty to co-teach classes that provide the latest information regarding changes in standards and county and state initiatives.
+Partnerships with local schools allow college and partner school faculty to co-teach classes implementing the most current evidence-based approaches to meeting grade-level standards and county and state initiatives.

-The Inspiring Men of Color initiative responds to the lack of racially diverse educators — particularly male educators — by providing inspiration and motivation to attract minority males into the field of education.
+The Inspiring Men of Color initiative responds to the need for more racially diverse educators — particularly male educators — by providing inspiration and motivation to attract minority males into the field of education.

 The Induction Collaborative helps local school districts support our graduates during their first years as teachers, ensuring new teachers receive the advice and assistance they need to feel comfortable in the classroom.